ansible/workshops/docs/setup.md

 The webpage will be generated as {{ec2_name_prefix}}.rhdemo.io in the example above this literally means http://testworkshop.rhdemo.io

-It is possible to change the route53 DNS as well.
+It is possible to change the route53 DNS as well using the parameter `workshop_dns_zone` in your `extra_vars.yml` file.

+This playbook does not create the route53 zone and must exist prior to running the playbook.

 # Remote Desktop